syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note: To make use of the priority field in Scheduler, the prioritySettings needs to be enabled, so that the priority textbox gets displayed on the default appointment window.**
+> **Note: To use the priority field in Schedule, enable the prioritySettings that displays the priority textbox on the default appointment window.**

 ### appointmentSettings.startTimeZone 'string'
 {:#members:appointmentsettings-startTimeZone}